Canterbury is a City in the county of Kent.

 There are great places to visit near Canterbury including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-There are a several good towns in the Canterbury area like Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.
+The area around Canterbury boasts some of the best towns including Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.

-Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys are great places to visit near Canterbury if you like historic buildings.
+Don't miss Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys's historic buildings if visiting the area around Canterbury.

 There are a several good museums in the area around Canterbury like Ramsgate Maritime Museum.

-There are a number of cities near to Canterbury including Canterbury.
+There are a number of ruins near to Canterbury including Tonbridge Castle.

 Canterbury History